 • The company should ensure domain locking to prevent unauthorized domain transfers.

-• Subdomain support is essential if the customer wants to direct users to other services they provide.
+• Subdomain support is essential if the customer wants to direct users to other services the customer provides.

 • Customer support is vital, and customers should look for registrars that offer 24/7 phone or live chat support.